mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 ## Search ads are leveling off

 When I last calculated it, Google search ads looked amazing.
 I was [earning $0.69 in profit](/retrospectives/2022/05/#dipping-my-toe-in-paid-search-advertising) for every dollar I spent on Google Ads.
-Now that more time has elapsed and I have more data, it's a less rosy picture.
+Now that more time has elapsed, and I have more data, it's a less rosy picture.

 When I ran the numbers last month, I included April and the first week of May.
-That first week turned out to be an outlier, so segmenting the numbers by month, the profit is weaker:
+That first week turned out to be an outlier, so the profit is weaker when I segment by month:

 | Metric                     | April     | May       |
 | -------------------------- | --------- | --------- |